Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 # Monitor refunds

 A refund is a repayment of a capture.
 It is initialized by the trader, for example, if a product is not available and cannot be delivered.
-> [Info] The most payment service providers create a new reference when a payment has been refunded.
-This means that the reference ID of a capture transaction has been changed in this case and you will not be able to identify the transaction here with the payment and captures transaction ID.
+> [Info] This means that you cannot follow up a case with the reference ID of an authorization or a payments and captures transaction.
+However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can manually change the status of a transaction to *Void* to clear the database.